-4.7 Door characteristics
+4.6 Door characteristics

 Some service information varies with respect to door characteristics.
-Depending on model, a refrigerator may have two or four doors, and pads may be installed on the door handles.
+Depending on model, a refrigerator may have one or two doors, and pads may be installed on the door handles.
 Options include solid, glass, and heated glass doors.
 Single-door models may have hinges on the right or left side.
-Double-door models are always left- and right-hinged on both sides.